UM2300/project2-1/README.md

 Option B:

-1. Open the folder using your preffered IDE or code compiler
+1. Open the folder using your preferred IDE or code compiler

 2. In order to run the space simulation select:
 - GUI